-This breed is highly social and they should never ever be raised/housed in a kennel environment, most especially puppies!
+Mini Schnauzers are highly social and they should never ever be raised/housed in a kennel environment, most especially puppies!
 Their future ability to be a well adjusted adult is dependent upon this critical time of their life being spent being loved, socialized and even *educated* in a normal home environment.
-Young puppies are like sponges, and their behaviour reflects how they are raised and trained.
+A Mini Schnauzer puppy is like a sponge, and their behaviour reflects how they are raised and trained.
 They soak up whatever is presented, be it good OR bad, so it is necessary to find a breeder that makes sure that what the puppies are doing and learning every day is to be a happy healthy well adjusted pup, which the new owner must continue the minute they get their puppy home.
 With the high level of intelligence and one of a kind personality that this breed possesses, it is imperative that pups be raised in the proper manner from day one!
 It is a full time job, and no breeder can do it properly if they are not commited to raising their litters in a well planned manner.
 This absolutely CANNOT be done properly by so called breeders that have full time jobs that keep them many hours away from home.
 Raising puppies properly is a serious endeavour that requires time and commitment.
 Barry works full time at a stable job he has held for 30+ years, and I myself (Diane) am home full time and I currently plan to stay that way indefinitely.
 I have only ever worked part time on and off over the years, and only in jobs with flexibility so that I am always home for the birth of every litter no matter what.
 I insure that when/if I do work outside the home, I have plenty to give to both the dogs/puppies and the outside job without anything being sacrificed.
 If I do something I aim to do it right!
 We breed for the love and enjoyment of this precious breed.

 All of our minis that we are owned and loved by, live every day life in the house, our home = their home.
 We have a fenced in grassy (or snowy, lol) back yard, oodles of various safe and fun toys, always a fresh supply of cool water, and plenty of room for all to run and play in a safe supervised environment!
 When they are tired of so much fun, we can all be found lounging happily and lazily around the deck or shady yard.
 Our minis are also walked regularly in the surrounding neighbourhood and fields, as well as along local shores when possible.